Disaster Response and Relief: A Conversation with Heart to Heart International

 Kim Carroll:

 Yeah.
 And I’ll use one that’s not quite so raw at the moment.
-I’ll share an example of philanthropy and disaster response spent correctly leaves a community better and stronger than when you came in.
-It doesn’t necessarily bring them, solve everything but done right, they are better off.
-And so a couple of examples that we worked on in Puerto Rico, Heart to Heart International of course responded very quickly after Hurricane Maria.
+I’ll share an example of philanthropy and disaster response that, when spent correctly, leaves a community better and stronger than when you came in.
+It doesn’t necessarily bring them, solve everything, but done right, they are better off.
+And so, a couple of examples that we worked on in Puerto Rico, Heart to Heart International, of course, responded very quickly after Hurricane Maria.
 And we were there for quite a long time because the need was tremendous.
-But when it was time to exit, we had resources still that we had focused on programs that were going to make communities we worked in, stronger than they were before we came.
-And so one of them was up in a very remote part of the mountains where that local community leader, Tito is a tour de force.
+But when it was time to exit, we had resources that we had focused on programs to make the communities we worked in stronger than they were before we arrived.
+And so one of them was up in a very remote part of the mountains, where that local community leader, Tito, is a tour de force.

 Kim Carroll:

-And he took a community that as the crow flies, wasn’t that far from clinics, but as the roads curve around and collapsed constantly, it was impossible for people to get healthcare.
-He took an old coffee plantation, coffee roasting barn, and turned it into a clinic and with partnerships from the pharmaceutical industry and from the humanitarian aid sector, that clinic has a pharmacy, they have dental capacity now, they’re treating patients.
+And he took a community that, as the crow flies, wasn’t that far from clinics, but as the roads curved around and collapsed constantly, it was impossible for people to get healthcare.
+He took an old coffee plantation and coffee roasting barn and turned it into a clinic.
+With partnerships from the pharmaceutical industry and the humanitarian aid sector, the clinic now has a pharmacy and dental capacity and is treating patients.
 Heart to Heart International funded community health workers who actually had a territory of that entire community.
-They know every person that lives there.
-They know every medicine that they’re taking.
-And if there’s another event there, they know exactly where to go and how to make sure everybody’s okay.
+They know every person who lives there.
+They know every medicine that they take.
+And if there’s another event, they know exactly where to go and how to ensure everybody’s okay.
 And so, we also put in, there were towns that, if you don’t have clean water, you don’t have health.
 Towns where we worked with another partner, who’s not in the healthcare access sector, but to actually put in solar panels and wells so that they have access to clean water, even when the power grid is out, which is perpetual in Puerto Rico.

 Kim Carroll:

-So that was a partnership that we did.
-We engaged volunteers with that there was training.
-And so and it’s a small thing, but there are two nonprofits that now have trucks or a four-wheel drive.
-One of them has a truck [inaudible 00:36:12] what does it has four-wheel drive because we shipped them down there and we’re not bringing them back.
+That was a partnership we established.
+We engaged volunteers who received training.
+And so, it’s a small thing, but there are now two nonprofits that have trucks or four-wheel drive vehicles.
 So, for those communities, did we stop Puerto Rico from being impacted negatively again by an earthquake or hurricane because they have both?
 No but they’re better able to take care of themselves in their community.
 And that’s what good philanthropy looks like.

 Is there anything that we haven’t discussed here today that you think would be important for our listeners to know about either the work of Heart to Heart International or the situation in Haiti?